Split

 Why are the most expensive wines in the world so valuable?

-The world's most expensive wines are far more than just fine beverages.
+The most expensive wines in the world are far more than just fine beverages.
 They are symbols of history, prestige, craftsmanship, and extreme rarity.
-Some of these bottles fetch prices at auction that rival those of luxury real estate or works of art.
+Some of these bottles fetch prices at auctions that rival luxury real estate or works of art.
 But what exactly makes them so valuable?

-The price arises from a combination of factors: exceptional vintages, limited production volumes, legendary wineries, perfect storage conditions, and an impeccable provenance.
-Added to this is the myth – the story behind the bottle.
-Many of the world's most expensive wines are closely linked to historical events or famous personalities.
+The price arises from a combination of factors: exceptional vintages, limited production quantities, legendary wineries, perfect storage conditions, and an unbroken provenance.
+Added to this is the mystique – the story behind the bottle.
+Many of the most expensive wines in the world are closely linked to historical events or famous personalities.

 The undisputed number 1: Domaine de la Romanée-Conti

-When it comes to the world's most expensive wines, the same name always comes up: Romanée-Conti.
-This Burgundy winery has been producing some of the most exclusive wines for centuries.
+When it comes to the most expensive wines in the world, the same name always comes up: Romanée-Conti.
+The Burgundy winery has been producing some of the most exclusive wines for centuries.

 Romanée-Conti 1945

-In 2018, a bottle of this legendary vintage was auctioned at Sotheby's for around US$558,000 (Decanter article: 1945 Romanée-Conti sets new record at wine auction ).
+In 2018, a bottle of this legendary vintage was auctioned at Sotheby's for around 558,000 US dollars (Decanter article: 1945 Romanée Conti sets new record at wine auction).
 Why was this wine so expensive?

-The 1945 vintage was exceptional – not only in terms of quality, but also historically.
-It was the last vintage before the old vines, damaged by phylloxera, were uprooted.
-Only around 600 bottles of this wine existed.
-Today, only a few remain.
+The 1945 vintage was extraordinary – not only in terms of quality but also historically.
+It was the last vintage before the uprooting of the old vines, which had been damaged by phylloxera.
+Only about 600 bottles of this wine existed.
+Today, only a few of them remain.

-This extreme rarity, combined with its outstanding quality, made it the most expensive wine in the world.
+This extreme rarity combined with outstanding quality made it the most expensive wine in the world.

 Bordeaux is arguably the most famous wine region in the world.
 For centuries, wines have been produced here that delight collectors and investors alike.